DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-11 Narrative Meeting Notes.md

 This includes tutorials and important story beats.

 ## "Boss" Rooms
 Each "boss" room will have unique dialogue that plays when the player first enters the room, as well as dialogue that plays upon clearing the room for the first time.

+These rooms mark the end of each area in the game.
+This should be acknowledged by the dialogue.

 ### Boss Room 1 Enter (First Time)
+- This rooms seems different /

 ### Boss Room 1 Clear (First Time)